Updated AEW Revolution 2024 Card | 411MANIA

 * AEW TNT Championship Match: Christian Cage vs. Daniel Garcia

-* All-Star Scramble Match: Chris Jericho vs. Wardlow vs. Powerhouse Hobbs vs. Lance Archer vs. Hook vs. Brian Cage vs. Two More TBA
+* All-Star Scramble Match: Chris Jericho vs. Wardlow vs. Powerhouse Hobbs vs. Lance Archer vs. Hook vs. Brian Cage vs. Magnus vs. One More TBA

 * Will Ospreay vs. Konosuke Takeshita